rhatchet/DesiPizza/README.md

 ###Project Description:

 - The project has a welcome page with three options- Order Pizza, Order Drink, Review Cart.
-- Clicking Order Pizza, a user can order pizzas of various sizes and toppings.
+- Clicking Order Pizza button, a user can order pizzas of various sizes and toppings.
 - Similarly for Order Drink, user can order drink of different sizes and type.
 - User can make multiple orders, review them and confirm or cancel order.
 - There is a remove option to remove selected orders from the Review screen.
-- If user confirms the order, a confirmation message is displayed.
+- If the user confirms the order, a confirmation message is displayed.
 - To add more items, user can click Back and select pizza or drink required.
-- If user cancels the order, all the order created will be cancelled and redirects to the homepage.
+- If the user cancels the order, all the order created will be cancelled and redirects to the homepage.
-- The Exit Application button after confirming thr order successfully close the application.
+- The Exit Application button after confirming the order successfully closes the application.

 ###Screenshots:
 https://github.com/s4sarishma/DesiPizza/tree/master/screenshots